ICAEW.com works better with JavaScript enabled.

 • submit quarterly updates to HMRC and finalise their tax position after the end of the tax year.
 The quarterly updates will need to be submitted using a functional compatible software product that can access HMRC's application program interfaces (API) platform.

 Businesses within scope will need to acquire a suitable commercial software product or appoint an agent to submit information to HMRC on their behalf.
-HMRC's paper and online self assessment (SA) tax return will remain available only to taxpayers outside the scope of MTD ITSA.
-For those outside MTD ITSA, the SA tax return is likely to be replaced with a new (but similar) system in due course.
+HMRC's paper and online self assessment (SA) tax return will remain available only to taxpayers outside the scope of MTD IT.
+For those outside MTD IT, the SA tax return is likely to be replaced with a new (but similar) system in due course.

-MTD ITSA will not change:
+MTD IT will not change:

 • the underlying income tax rules (other than in relation to record keeping);